-Pre-requisite: BUS 0903.
+Pre-requisite: BUS 0903 or permission of instructor.
 Provides instruction in basic word processing machine operations and word processing skills.
-The student will learn to produce documents through keyboarding, editing, storing, retrieving, and printing.
-The student will also learn basic maintenance of word processing software and equipment in the modern business office.
+The student will learn to produce kevboarding. documents through editing, storing, retrieving, and printing.
+The student will also learn basic maintenance of word processing software and equipment in the modern business office